Huxpro/huxpro.github.io/_posts/data_rep/2020-06-19-data-rep-int.md

   - C++
 ---

-Integers, or _whole number_ are _fixed-point numbers_, contrast to _floating-point numbers_.
+Integers, or _whole number_ from elemental mathematics, are the most common and fundamental numbers used in the computers.
+It's represented as _fixed-point numbers_, contrast to _floating-point numbers_ in the machine.
-Computers treat them very differently.
+Today we are going to learn a whole bunch of way to encode it.

-Two properties that distinguish an integer representation:
+There are mainly two properties to make a integer representation different:

 1. **Size, of the number of bits used**.
 usually the power of 2. e.g. 8-bit, 16-bit, 32-bit, 64-bit.